Alexander of Jerusalem

-Life
+Education

+Alexandria

+Alexander of Jerusalem was a prominent pupil of Clement of Alexandria.
+Their relationship is well-documented by early church historians, most notably Eusebius of Caesarea in his work Ecclesiastical History.
+Alexander often expressed his deep reverence for Clement, referring to him as his "master" and "blessed father."
+Alexander studied under Clement at the Catechetical School of Alexandria toward the end of the 2nd century.
+He was a contemporary and close friend of Origen, another of Clement's famous students.
+He also refers to his teacher Pantaenus.
+Both his teachers, Pantaenus (originally a Stoic philosopher) and Clement (Hellenistic education, Plato and Stoicism), had a background in Hellenistic philosophy and had converted to and developed early Christian theology.
+The early Church, particularly in Alexandria, actively modeled the office of the bishop and the role of the Christian teacher after the Hellenistic Scholarch (the head of a philosophy school).

+Career

+Bishop of Cappadocia

 Alexander was originally from Cappadocia and became Cappadocia's first bishop.
+Most historians, including Eusebius of Caesarea, identify Alexander as the earliest verifiable bishop of the region.
+He served there around 200–212 AD before moving to the see of Jerusalem.
+During his time as bishop, Alexander hosted his teacher Clement of Alexandria, who had fled the Severan persecution in Egypt.
+Together, they are credited with strengthening the theological foundation of the Cappadocian church, effectively turning it into a center of learning.

+Alexander originally served as a bishop in Cappadocia before becoming the coadjutor (and eventually the sole bishop) of Jerusalem.
+He was the first recorded instance of a bishop being translated from one see to another.

+Jerusalem

 Afterwards he was associated as coadjutor with the Bishop of Jerusalem, Narcissus, who was, at that time, very old.
-Alexander had been imprisoned for his faith in the time of Roman Emperor Alexander Severus.
+Alexander had been imprisoned for his faith in the time of Roman Emperor Alexander Severus (r.

+13 March 222 – March 235 CE).
 After his release, he came to Jerusalem, where the aged Bishop Narcissus prevailed on Alexander to remain and assist him in the government of that see.

 It was Alexander who permitted Origen, despite being a layman, to speak in the churches.
 For this concession he was taken to task, but he defended himself by examples of other permissions of the same kind given even to Origen himself elsewhere, although then quite young.
 Alban Butler says that they had studied together in the great Christian school of Alexandria.
 Alexander ordained him a priest.

 Alexander is praised for the library he built at Jerusalem.
 Though at his time Jerusalem was officially known as Aelia Capitolina, the name used by the Roman authorities since the city was rebuilt by the Emperor Hadrian, Christian tradition persisted in using the original name.